taymourheikal/sc2-ai/v0/README.md

 This version took a couple of days to implement once the PySC2 documentation and code was (somewhat) sufficiently understood.

 This is only a small modification on Steven Brown's tutorial code on building a smart agent (reward structure is different, and included full list of actions the agent can take at any timestep in the quest for full autonomy).
-The tutorial was very helpful, and his code is available on GitHub as well.
-I highly recommend you visit his titorial article if you've installed PySC2 and are asking yourself "now what?": https://chatbotslife.com/building-a-smart-pysc2-agent-cdc269cb095d
+The tutorial was very helpful, and his code is available on GitHub as well; I highly recommend you read it if you've installed PySC2 and are asking yourself "now what?": https://chatbotslife.com/building-a-smart-pysc2-agent-cdc269cb095d

 Notes & Next Improvements:
 - This version does not include a Deep Q Network (DQN); strictly built as a simple Q-Learning agent.
 This means that performance can be somewhat stable at the beginning of a game, but it quickly tends towards complete randomness.